Dahlgren/node-playwithsix/README.md

 Find outdated mods which have previously been downloaded from PlayWithSix

 ### downloadMod(destination, mod, callback(err, mods))
-### downloadMods(destination, mod, callback(err, mods))
+### downloadMods(destination, mods, callback(err, mods))

-Destination folder where a `.pws` directory will be created to contain metadata and compressed filed
+Path where a mod or mods will be downloaded to.
+Leftover files per mod directory will be deleted to ensure only current files are present.

 Result will contain list of downloaded mods